FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

  4. Add half of the character's influence start, rounded down
  5. Add the character's `PersonalSecurity` stat
  7. Clamp resulting number between `4` and `31`
+ 8. Multiply the resulting value by the unit scale factor to get the final unit size

 NOTE: The General and other officers (i.e. centurions and standard bearers in legionary cohorts) aren't counted towards this number.